How to Administer Eye Drops to Kids and Babies

 This guide offers tips for effective and stress-free application, cleaning techniques, and managing conditions like conjunctivitis.
 Make eye care easier for your child with these expert strategies.

-If you’ve reached this page, and you’re also the parent of a young child seeking advice on giving eye drops to small tiny humans, please accept my condolences.
+If you’ve reached this page and are also the parent of a young child seeking advice on giving eye drops to small, tiny humans, please accept my condolences.

 Kidding… kind of.
-In my experience, there is the rare easy-going child who can follow directions and tolerates eye drops just fine.
-Then there is the rest of the pediatric population.
+In my experience, there is a rare, easy-going child who can follow directions and tolerates eye drops just fine.
+Then, there is the rest of the pediatric population.
 Kids don’t like the sensation of water being splashed into their eyes.
-You may trick them the first time, but gosh darnit they aren’t going to fall for your “come here let’s do your drops hunny” trick again!
+You may trick them the first time, but gosh darn it, they aren’t going to fall for your “come here, let’s do your drops, hunny” trick again!

 How to Administer Eye Drops to Older Children

-- Wash your hands and clean if necessary:
+- Wash your hands and clean the eye area if necessary:

-- If you’re treating The Goop (bacterial conjunctivitis or a condition with heavy eye secretions), cleanse the eye as needed with a warm wet compress (i.e. a clean washcloth).
+- If you’re treating The Goop (bacterial conjunctivitis or a condition with heavy eye secretions), cleanse the eye as needed with a warm, wet compress (e.g., a clean washcloth).

-- Wash your hands again once the eye is clean, and always discard or wash the compress right after.
+- Rewash your hands once the eye is clean, and always discard or wash the compress right after.

 - Once the eye is clean, or if no cleaning is needed, administer the drops: